KwameKert/propmanagement-api/README.md

 # tigerSeal
 This is a springboot broiler template with spring secuirty integrated.
-JWT is implemented in this project as well.
+This proeject uses JWT authentication.